saucecontrol/PhotoSauce/doc/main.md

 ### EnableSimd : static bool

 Enables [SIMD](https://en.wikipedia.org/wiki/SIMD) versions of MagicScaler's image convolution and matting/compositing algorithms.
 For high-quality resampling, SIMD processing yields significant performance improvements.
-This is most noteable with linear light processing, which now has no performance penalty compared with sRGB processing.
+This is most notable with linear light processing, which now has no performance penalty compared with sRGB processing.

 If processing predominately with low-quality resampling or in sRGB blending mode, there can be a slight performance penalty for SIMD processing.
 You can disable this if your use cases do not follow the high-quality MagicScaler defaults.